syncfusion-content/fileformat-docs/File-Formats/DocIO/html.md

 Assembly assembly = typeof(App).GetTypeInfo().Assembly;
 //Creates a new instance of WordDocument
 WordDocument document = new WordDocument();
-//Hooks the ImageNodeVisited event to open the image from a specific location/web path document.HTMLImportSettings.ImageNodeVisited += OpenImage;
+//Hooks the ImageNodeVisited event to open the image from a specific location document.HTMLImportSettings.ImageNodeVisited += OpenImage;
 //Opens the input HTML document document.Open(assembly.GetManifestResourceStream("Sample.Assets.Input.html"), FormatType.Html);